wbyjake/Andrudis-QuestManiac/README.md

 * Juggernaut (50) - Chains of complex quests to unlock barter/purchase trades for Armor.
 All Quests are started by Warden.

 * Juggernaut Legend (200) - Chains of quests to kill specific target while wearing specific gear.
-Each quest in chain target only 1 type of enemies and have multiple conditions for several different gear pieces.?
+Each quest in chain target only 1 type of enemies and have multiple conditions for several different gear pieces.

-* Keys Proficiency (27) - Chain of quests started by Fence and continued by local Map Traders to find keys and unlock rewards
+* Keys Proficiency (27) - Chain of quests started by Fence and continued by local Map Traders to find keys and unlock rewards.

 * Meds Proficiency (40) - Chains of complex quests to unlock barter/purchase trades for meds.
-All Quests are started by Warden
+All Quests are started by Warden.

 * PMC Hunt (70) - Chains of quests to kill 1, 5, 10, 20, 35, 50, 75, 100, 250, 500 PMCs in each location.
 Each chain is started by Trader of that location.
-Round N quests will become available only after all round N-2 quests are completed (except for Labs)?
+Round N quests will become available only after all round N-2 quests are completed (except for Labs).

 * Raider Hunt (10) - Chain of quests to kill 1, 3, 5, 7, 9, 12, 15, 20, 50, 100 Raiders in The Labs.
-Chain is started by Lab Rat
+Chain is started by Lab Rat.

 * Rogue Hunt (10) - chain of quests to kill 1, 3, 5, 7, 9, 12, 15, 20, 50, 100 Rogues (ex-USECs).
 Chain started by Fence.
 Quests are NOT limited to Lighthouse in cause you have mods to spawn Rogues on other maps.

 * Scav Hunt (60) - Chains of quests to kill 1, 10, 25, 50, 75, 100, 150, 200, 500, 1000 Scavs in each location.
 Each chain is started by Trader of that location.
-Round N quests will become available only after all round N-2 quests are completed (except for Labs)?
+Round N quests will become available only after all round N-2 quests are completed (except for Labs).

 * Sniper Life (90) - 4 quest chains to kill(headshot) a Scav(PMC) from the distance with min distance requirement increasing by 10m with each next quest in chain.
 All chains are started by Fence.

 * Stims Proficiency (16) - Chains of complex quests to unlock barter/purchase trades for Stims.
-All Quests are started by LabRat
+All Quests are started by LabRat.

 * Survivalist (40) - Chains of 5 quests for each location started by location Trader (+free of location chain started by Fence).
 You now has to be at least lvl 5 to start these quests.
 First 3 quests require to just survive 2,5 10 times, no fail conditions.
-Next 2 quests in chain require to survive 5,10 raids and exit with 'Survived' status, otherwise you'll have to restart (NOTE: 'Run Through' status neither fail nor advance those quests)
+Next 2 quests in chain require to survive 5,10 raids and exit with 'Survived' status, otherwise you'll have to restart (NOTE: 'Run Through' status neither fail nor advance those quests).

 * Tarkov Mule (40) - Chains of complex quests to unlock barter/purchase trades for Backpacks.
 All Quests are started by Bashkir.